erkexzcx/tobot/README.md

 Tob.lt bot, written in Go, inspired by Ansible modules and Telegraf plugin designs.

 Features:
- * Intended for 24/7 uptime.
-It can be manually paused & resumed using Telegram bot.
+ * Intended for 24/7 uptime (for autoamted stop/resume one should use `crontab` to start/stop this application).
+ * Multi-user support.
  * Modular & customizable routines (examples [here](https://github.com/erkexzcx/tobot/tree/master/activities)).
  * Level-up multiple skills at the same time (full list of them [here](https://github.com/erkexzcx/tobot/tree/master/module)).
  * Automatically solves anti-bot checks (really, you won't even notice them)...
  * Automatically recover from network or `NUORODAS REIKIA SPAUSTI TIK VIENĄ KARTĄ!`-like errors.
  * Receive new PMs and reply back via Telegram bot.
- * Can be configured to automatically stop & resume at given customizable & randomized intervals/durations.
  * Maximum clicking performance, uses your provided RTT duration to ensure there is no time wasted when waiting.
+ * Can be configured to randomly sleep for random duration (customizable) as well as add additional delay (customizable) between clicks to behave more human-like.

 # Usage